 Grenfell, a British clothing brand established in 1923, is made in London.
 Favoured by British Royalty, adventurers, aviatrixes, racing drivers & style icons it is named after pioneering missionary Sir Wilfred Thomason Grenfell.
 Grenfell and its signature Cloth soon became known as the best technical fabric around, with this so-called ‘wonder cloth’ a must-have item for those in the know.

 Hancock is a label that draws inspiration from Thomas Hancock, the English inventor who founded the British rubber industry.
 All their vulcanised articles are handmade exclusively in rubber bonded (vulcanised), natural cloths such as 100% cotton, wool or silk.
 Still produced at the original Victorian mill in England, two-layers of cloth are bonded with a layer of rubber in-between creating an impenetrable barrier meaning the finished cloth is 100% waterproof.

 Peregrine was and still is very much is a family brand.
 Every step from the very first design to the finishing stitch is been executed here in the UK, producing the same British clothing staples that have been worn and cherished for years but with a contemporary twist

 Jack-it-bag is a newly launched company, selling unique, stylish jackets that cleverly convert into neat, compact bags.
 The dual-functioning jackets/bags provide a burden free experience, whether at a festival, on a day out, out shopping, at parties, globetrotting or just out walking the dog.
 The design ensures that possessions are zipped away in secure pockets whether worn as jacket or a bag and that the jacket can be converted to a bag or the bag to jacket in four easy steps without the need to remove any items.

-Please leave a comment below if you enjoyed this article about British Outerwear.
-You can also see which Make it British members make outerwear in our directory here.
+Please leave a comment below if you enjoyed this article about British-made coats.
+You can also see which Make it British members make coats in our directory here.